-Here at Citation, we know the law.
+Our HR & Employment Law experts have years of experience that they want to share with you.
 We know exactly what does and doesn’t constitute race discrimination, and we’re here to keep you on the right side of regulations.
 With our online training courses, watertight discrimination policies and 24/7 support, you can be sure your business is in the best possible position it can be.

-Race discrimination – as with any type of discrimination – is a sensitive subject and, as such, it’s crucial that any claims are handled carefully.
+Race discrimination – as with any type of discrimination – is a sensitive subject and, as such, it’s crucial that any discrimination claims are handled carefully.

 To find out more about how we can help your business, simply pop your details into the form below.

 Under the Equality Act 2010, every single employee, job seeker and trainee has the right to not be discriminated against on the grounds of any of their protected characteristics.